dairycultist/boobcraft/README.md

 ## TO-DO

 - make meshes "singletons," requiring an external transform to be rendered (may be expanded to also externalize the texture, unsure yet)
-- texture clip transparency (discard any fully black pixels in unshaded)
 - switch to opengl 1.1 for minimalism (and comparability to 3DS/HL1)

 ## References